Vishva2705/Design-and-analysis-of-an-Oloid-Shaped-Microstrip-Patch-Antenna-for-S-Band-Radar-System/README.md

 # ✅ Conclusion

 The proposed Oloid-Shaped Microstrip Patch Antenna demonstrates a compact and efficient antenna design for S-band radar applications.
 The antenna achieves good impedance matching and stable radiation performance using a modified oloid geometry.
 The project highlights the importance of geometry-based optimization in modern antenna system design.

+# 📄 Journal Paper

+Our research paper titled :

+**“Design and Analysis of an Oloid-Shaped Microstrip Patch Antenna for S-Band Radar Systems”**

+has been successfully published in the *International Journal of Creative Research Thoughts (IJCRT)*.

+🔗 Journal Paper Link :
+[Add Your Journal Paper Link Here]